kashinak/whale-song-memory-game/README.md

 - ### Card images

      -   Real photos were chosen for the primary game buttons, to represent individual whale species living in their real life natural environment.
-This documentary feel of the game is to encourage game players to continue their education of whale song beyonfd the game.
+This documentary feel of the game is to encourage game players to continue their education of whale song beyond the game.

 - ### Audio files

-     -   Real audio recordings of whale songs were chosen to facilitate the learning experience discovering the nuanced difference between whale song between various whale species.
+     -   Real audio recordings of whale songs were chosen to facilitate the learning experience discovering the nuanced differences of whale song between various whale species.

-     -   The elegant uplifting sound effect which plays after the player presses play button is to indicate to the player that that the game is about to begin.
+     -   An uplifting chime sound effect is heard with a popup game results message to celebrate the player winning the game!

-     -   The buzzer like game sound effect was use to clearly indicate to the player that the wrong button was selected and the game is over.
+     -   A down-trodden chime sound effect plays with a losing popup message to alert the player that they lost the game.

 - ### Wireframes

-    These wireframes were created using [Balsamiq](https://balsamiq.com/) to facilitate a mobil first responsive game site design:
+    These wireframes were created using [Balsamiq](https://balsamiq.com/) to facilitate a mobile first responsive game site design:

      -   Mobile Wire Frame - [View](https://github.com/)